katibpasha/bisaai-ML/README.md

 # bisaai-ML
-Mata kuliah Machine Learning Program Studi Independen PT.
-Bisa Artifisial Indonesia
+This repository is used to document my learning progress in machine learning materials at the independent study program of PT.
+Bisa Artifisial Indonesia.